SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 Regularly cleaning up older file versions is the best way to optimize performance, improve collaboration, increase cost efficiency, and ensure better data security.

 In Syskit Point, there are several ways you can free up space and complete the clean up action.
+In this article, you'll find details on the:

 * [Delete Files Action](#delete-files)
 * [Clean Up Action on Storage Metrics report](#clean-up-action-on-site-storage-metrics-report)